alekskimeu/my-portfolio/data/posts/frontendmentor-3-card-preview.md

 This was a fairly simple challenge.
 I needed it to kick start my journey in solving Frontend Mentor challenges.
 I look forward to working on more challenges, collaborating with others and learning along the way.

-*Coding, just like everything in life, the more you do it, the better you become at it.*
+*"Coding, just like everything in life, the more you do it, the better you become at it." ~ Alex*

 Thanks for reading!